daniellukasdev/image-organizer/README.md

 python3 image-organizer.py
 ```

+## Changelog

+### version 0.2.1
+- Added option to rename files based on category
+### version 0.1.1
+- Basic functionality:
+    - Loads images from chosen directory
+    - Thumbnails are selectable
+    - Creates directories from categories
+    - Moves images to selected directory

 # How To:
 1. Click *Browse* to get the path to the image folder.
 2. Click *Import* to load all supported images.